delvtech/council-kit/README.md

 ### Develop

-To develop all apps, run the following command:
+To run the development server for all apps, run the following command:

 ```bash
 yarn dev